meain/mucri/README.md

 # Mucri

-A python framework for extracting the same stuff from a lot of webpages.
-Just a tiny tiny wrapper over `asyncio`!
+Quickly fetch a lot of pages/apis using python `asyncio`.

 ## Installation